colinta/SublimeSimpleMovements/README.md

 selection, and very simple insertion commands.

 If you use it to the fullest, you'll have what **I** consider to be better newline, selection, and movement commands.
-Each command is mostly documented at the bottom.
-Here's an overview of what is in here:

 ###### Newline